faker-js/faker/CONTRIBUTING.md

 pnpm run coverage
 ```

-You can view a code coverage report generated in `coverage/index.html`.
+You can view a generated code coverage report at `coverage/index.html`.

 ## Adding new locale or updating existing one